Esztergb/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  undefined
+  node index

   ## Usage
-  readme for projects
+  readme for apps

   ## License
-  undefined
-  undefined
+  This project is licensed under[Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0) undefined

   ## Contributing
-  undefined
+  xx

   ## Tests
-  undefined
+  npm test

   ## Questions
-  If you have any questions about this projects, please contact me directly at gub@yah.com.
+  If you have any questions about this projects, please contact me directly at gubiscom.
 You can view more of my projects at https://github.com/esztergb.